Stanley L Witkin, MSSW, Ph.D.

 - Narrating Social Work Through Autoethnography (2014) Columbia University Press.

 - Social Construction and Social Work Practice: Interpretations and Innovations (2011) Columbia University Press.

 I currently live in Charlottesville, Virginia with my spouse, Frannie, and our dog Pekoe.

 Columbia University Press is pleased to announce the publication of Social Construction and Social Work Practice: Interpretations and Innovations

 “A work to be celebrated-an exciting feast of challenging, passionate, and informative contributions to social work practice.
 Here we move away from the traditional regimentation of relationship-along with its categories, testing, and measurements-to working pragmatically and resourcefully with clients in context.
 These offerings illuminate and expand upon the rich potentials of a constructionist orientation to relating effectively with challenges to change.
 I am deeply impressed.”

 -Kenneth J. Gergen, president, The Taos Institute

-To read an excerpt or find out more about this work: click here
+To read an excerpt or find out more: click here